kumarkarun1302/project-minimek-course/README.md

 - Organize the pilots and their mechs into "lances" of four mechs, and the "lances" into a "company" of three lances.
 - Add and remove pilots and mechs from the force
 - Save the force back out to JSON

+Go back to the next to last commit to the most recent working part of the app.